 Blaise Alleyne is a pro-life activist, technologist, musician, writer and public speaker.
 Blaise is the Eastern Outreach Director for CCBR, founder of the Toronto Against Abortion project, and co-author of CCBR’s book, A Guide to Discussing Assisted Suicide.

 Blaise completed a Bachelor of Science at the University of Toronto in 2009 with a major in Computer Science and minors in English and Philosophy, and in 2019 he graduated from Regis College at University of Toronto with a Master’s of Theological Studies.
+He volunteered with U of T Students for Life for 15 years, serving as Technology Officer from 2006-2010 and Education Coordinator from 2012-2020.

 Growing up pro-life by default, Blaise became convicted that abortion is a human rights violation when researching the issue and the gruesome details of partial birth abortion in high school.
 Through U of T Students for Life, Blaise participated in CCBR’s Abortion Awareness Project annually and witnessed hearts and minds change on abortion.
 Trained by CCBR at the University of Toronto, and after volunteering for “Choice” Chain in Toronto and for part of CCBR’s New Abortion Caravan, he participated in the Florida Abortion Awareness Project in 2013 and attended CCBR’s Crash Course in 2015.